 - Decreasing the hose length by half will improve the material flow rate by over 100%

 - It appears that smaller tanks recover static vacuum quicker.
-When needed this helps make up for some of the losses due to having less volumetric flow rate.
+As a result, this helps make up for some of the losses due to having less volumetric flow rate.

 - The Ridgid Shop Vacuum was able to move 15 lbs of mixed gravel at an incredible 1.36 lbs/sec.

 There is no doubt that the Ridgid Shop Vacuum Model WD11950 met all of my criteria.
-The next step was to see how well it performed on the job.
-I connected the Ridgid Shop Vacuum to a Holey-Moley Fence Post Hole Digger to see just how fast I could dig a hole.
+Therefore, the next step was to evaluate performance on the job.
+Fore my first test, I connected the Ridgid Shop Vacuum to a Holey-Moley Post Hole Digger to see just how fast I could dig a hole.
 In conclusion, the Ridgid Shop Vacuum, handled all the dirt that the digger could throw at it.
 I was able to dig a 4-½ inch diameter hole, 40-inches deep in 3 minutes.
 Consequently, the weight of the soil removed was approximately 36 pounds.
 In addition, the rate was roughly 12 lbs per minute or 0.2 pounds per second.
 This was working at roughly ⅓ the measured capacity in 6 foot hose.
 See the Holey-Moley 4-½ inch Post Hole Digger video to see this tool in action.
+Note: A new 4 inch digger replaces the 4-1/2″ diggre.
+Cat 6 Tools, LLC now offers 3 post hole digger sizes, 4″, 5″ and 6″.

 The photo below shows the Holey-Moley Fence Post Digger hooked up to the Ridgid Shop Vacuum.
 The combination of the two tools makes digging fence posts a breeze.

 (1) I called Shop-Vac Customer Service and was able to purchase a replacement motor for $40 which included shipping.
 They shipped it out right away from stock.
-This unit was out of warranty but still serviceable.
-Spending some time shopping around I may have been able to do better than this.
+Even though this unit was out of warranty it still was serviceable.
+As a result of some shopping around I was able to save some money.